sbryngelson/group-docs/group-syllabus/going-to-conferences.md

 ### Spend authorization

 If you are a graduate student employee (on a GRA: Graduate Research Assistantship), you need a spend authorization to be approved by Georgia Tech before going to a conference.
-To file a spend authorization, go to [Workday](https://wd5.myworkday.com/gatech/d/home.htmld), use your GT credentials to log in, and type `Create Spend Authorization` in the search bar on the top of the page.
+To file a spend authorization, go to [Workday](https://wd5.myworkday.com/gatech/d/home.htmld), log in with your GT credentials, and type `Create Spend Authorization` in the search bar at the top of the page.
 This should take you to a web form to fill out.

 An example of how to fill this out